riasingh2353/team27/docs/Lab3.md

 SHOW DIAGRAM OF ENCODING SCHEME

 The data structure which we chose to encode our maze information is a 3 byte array.

-A video of the
+A video of the maze simulation and GUI updating is shown below:

+SHOW VIDEO OF GUI UPDATING

 ## Robot Detection